| Home | A New Approach | Specific Up C Techniques | Laney Instrument

 cervical corrections.
 See figure one.
 A correction made by Dr. J. K. Humber,

 Jr. using the Torque instrument.
+There continues to be discussion

 within the profession about how corrections can be quantified due to the